nairdaee/pitch/README.md

 ### Setup
  - Clone/download the Repository
-    - Edit the start.sh file with your api key from the news.org website
+    - Edit the start.sh file if necessary depending on python version.
-    - Install `python 3.7`
     - Run `chmod a+x start.py`
     - Run `./start.py`